jelena-kosenko/data-analytics-portfolio/README.md

 ## 👩‍💼 Background

-Before pivoting to data analytics, I worked as a **Project Manager** in IT and translation services in Latvia, managing cross-functional teams and documentation workflows.
-I also have hands-on experience with document digitization and structured data extraction using ABBYY FineReader — which gave me an early appreciation for data quality and accuracy.
+I bring a combined background in **data analytics and IT project management** in Latvia, with experience managing cross-functional teams and documentation workflows.
+Hands-on experience with document digitization and structured data extraction using ABBYY FineReader gave me a strong foundation in data quality and accuracy.

-This portfolio represents my transition into analytics: every project uses real or realistic datasets, and conclusions are always honest — including when models underperform.
+Every project in this portfolio uses real or realistic datasets.
+Conclusions are always honest — including when models underperform.
+That's what good analysis looks like.

 ---